colmap/colmap/doc/faq.rst

     MultiplyDescriptor: an illegal memory access was encountered

+or the following:

+    ERROR: Feature matching failed.
+This probably caused by insufficient GPU memory.
+Consider reducing the maximum number of features.

 during feature matching, your GPU runs out of memory.
 Try decreasing the option ``--SiftMatching.max_num_matches`` until the error disappears.
 Note that this might lead to inferior feature matching results, since the lower-scale input